10 Insights from Retail Design Expo 2017

 10. Sensory environments are adding to immersive experiences.

 Multi-sensory design is used in an accidental or provocative way rather than as a strategic element of brand.
-Brands haven’t properly explored how powerful sound and smell might be in changing perceptions or customers behaviour.
+Brands haven’t properly explored how powerful sound and smell might be in changing perceptions and/or customers behaviour.